Pete Finnerty

-Peter "Pete" Finnerty (born 4 March 1964 in Athlone, County Westmeath, Ireland) is an Irish former hurling coach and former player.
+Peter Finnerty (born 4 March 1964 in Athlone, County Westmeath, Ireland) is an Irish former hurling coach and former player.

 Regarded as one of his county's all-time greats, Finnerty had a distinguished playing career at club level with Mullagh and at senior level with the Galway county team.
 He was a wing-back on the latter team from 1985 until 1994 and collected two All-Ireland titles, one National Hurling League title and five All-Star awards.

 In retirement from playing Finnerty has maintained a keen association with the game.
 He has been a long-serving hurling analyst with RTÉ on both The Sunday Game and Sunday Sport.
 From 2007 until 2010 Finnerty served as coach, under the management of Martin Brennan, to the Mayo senior hurling team.

 Biography

 Pete Finnerty was born in Mullagh, County Galway in 1964.
 From a young age he showed great interest in the game of hurling and, in time, he would become a key member of the successful Galway team of the 1980s.
 He was educated principally at Ballinasloe secondary school where he fostered a reputation for himself as a no-nonsense defender.
 It was here that Finnerty first experienced success, winning three All-Ireland Vocational Schools medals.
 Finnerty later worked with Bank of Ireland and also owns a franchise Supermac's restaurant in Tuam since opening it in the early 1990s.